pgrach/ElexonDataFetcher/reconciliation_tools.md

 # Bitcoin Calculation Reconciliation Tools Guide

-This guide provides an overview of the various reconciliation tools available in this project to help ensure 100% data integrity between `curtailment_records` and `historical_bitcoin_calculations` tables.
+This guide provides an overview of the core reconciliation tools available in this project to help ensure 100% data integrity between `curtailment_records` and `historical_bitcoin_calculations` tables.

 ## Tool Overview

-### Main Reconciliation Tools
+### Core Reconciliation Tools

 1. **simple_reconcile.ts**
    A streamlined tool for checking and fixing reconciliation issues: